Skip to contents

 #> [1] 153

-# Count the number of students by the degree count
+# Number of students by the degree count

 #> degree_count N_students